 Banff, Alberta is Canada’s majestic backyard, our larger than life playground As only one of two municipalities incorporated into a Canadian National Park, Banff, is a bucket list destination that calls to travelers around the world.

 Sitting at an elevation of 1,383 meters, it is the highest town in Canada, and federal law keeps it from expanding beyond it’s current 3.93 square km border.
 But Banff is more than just a rocky mountain townsite.
-Banff is mother nature in her finest moment, a haven of majestic views, unbeaten paths, powdery slopes and back country glory, with a splash of animal kingdom and gourmet food for good measure.
+Banff is mother nature in her finest moment, a haven of majestic views, unbeaten paths, powdery slopes and backcountry glory, with a splash of the animal kingdom and gourmet food for good measure.
 It is a place where Canada is able to showcase the true fortune of having four very distinct seasons, even allowing for a few to be experienced in the same day as folks take in a morning of snowboarding followed by a bike ride in the sun of the afternoon.

-In winter, the ‘Big 3’ mountain resorts reign supreme and in the summer, it’s a hiking and camping paradise.
+In winter, the ‘Big 3’ mountain resorts reign supreme and in the summer, Banff is a hiking and camping paradise.
 With accommodations ranging from hostels and campsites to the luxury of the Fairmont Banff Springs, families can indulge in gondola rides and natural hot pools, grab a sweet along the shop-lined main street or tackle a day of heli-hiking.
 Banff is a place that will completely fill your family’s wander-list.”

 Read more about Alberta’s majestic backyard, Banff.